syncfusion-content/uwp-docs/uwp/sfdockingmanager/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion SfDockingManager control for UWP
+title: Getting Started of SfDockingManager control | UWP | Syncfusion
-description: A quick tour to initial users on Syncfusion SfDockingManager control for UWP
+description: Getting started section provide details about how to use the SfDockingManager control in the UWP application.
 platform: uwp
 control: SfDockingManager
 documentation: ug